fymmandy/pong/README.md

 Right arrow = Slam
 Left arrow = Flash

+Gadgets!

-Slam increases the speed of the ball once it touches the paddle, each player starts with 3 Slams
+Slam increases the speed of the ball once it touches the paddle.

-Flash teleports the paddle to ball's current y coordinate, each play starts with 3 flashes
+Flash teleports the paddle to ball's current y coordinate.

+Each player starts with a total of 4 gadget points, players can decide which gadget to spend their points on.

 To win, player must make it to at least 7 points, with at least two points lead.